ShadowXZT/Implicit-remote-sensing-scene.github.io/docs/README.md

 -----------------------------------------------------------------------------------------
 **Before the following steps, please make sure that your TUM VPN has been connected.**

-1. First, run the following script to connect the the annotation server
+1. First, run the following script to connect the annotation server
   ```sh
   Windows PowerShell
   ```